-The 5 varieties are often sold as a blended seed mix for better turf vigor.
+The five varieties are often sold as a blended seed mix for better turf vigor.
 These grasses are perfect for temperate and cooler regions, especially maritime and low mountainous climates.
 The majority of the species clump and form tufts with the exception of the red creeping varieties, which spread by rhizomes.
-Leaves are medium green to blue green with a fine texture.
+The leaves are medium green to blue green with a fine texture.
 Many growers have trouble determining if they have fine fescue vs. tall fescue.
 The delicate leaves are an indicator as is the superior performance in shade locations.

 One of the best uses for fine fescue is as an eco-friendly turf lawn.
 Fine fescue for lawns germinates quickly and establishes readily.
 It is often blended with bluegrass and rye as well as different varieties of fine fescue.
 It is the most shade tolerant of all turfgrasses.

-The plant prefers difficult soil conditions such as rocky, sandy or clay situations.
+The plant prefers difficult soil conditions such as rocky, sandy, or clay situations.
 Its only major drawback is that it doesn’t perform well in high traffic areas.
 Growing fine fescue as a mix is recommended for northern gardens and shady warm regions.

 Uses for Fine Fescue

 Fine fescue is most often used as a lawn.
 It is not useful in grazing situations.
 The shade tolerance of the plant is attractive to gardeners with numerous trees, and in low light, the turf is still vigorous and thick.
-It may go dormant in periods of summer with temperatures above 90 degrees Fahrenheit (32 C.) but will reanimate when cooler conditions arrive.
+It may go dormant in periods of summer with temperatures above 90 degrees F. (32 C.) but will reanimate when cooler conditions arrive.

 Growing fine fescue requires soil pH of 5.0 to 6.5.
-As with any turf grass, it is best to prepare the bed before seeding, drilling or laying sod.
+As with any turf grass, it is best to prepare the bed before seeding, drilling, or laying sod.
 Fine fescue blends are not recommended for heavily trafficked areas, such as athletic fields, but perform well in standard home landscapes.

 Fine Fescue Care